What is private health insurance?

 Some people do not qualify for financial assistance from the federal government.
 But depending on their circumstances, they may be able to deduct their health insurance premiums on their tax return.

-(The American Rescue Plan increased the number of people who qualify for premium assistance in the health insurance exchange, although those extra subsidies are only slated to last through 2022; they would have to be extended by Congress in order to last beyond 2022.
-Even if the ARP’s extra subsidies expire, the ability to deduct health insurance premiums will still exist.)
+(The American Rescue Plan temporarily increased the number of people who qualify for premium assistance in the health insurance exchange, and these rules were extended through 2025 by the Inflation Reduction Act.
+They would have to be extended again by Congress to last beyond 2025.
+Even if the ARP’s extra subsidies expire, the ability to deduct health insurance premiums will still exist, and so will the ACA’s basic premium subsidies.)

 Does private health insurance have to meet minimum standards?

 Individual and small-group health insurance plans have to cover the ACA’s essential health benefits.
-Large-group plans have to provide minimum value in order to avoid the employer mandate penalty.
-And all non-grandfathered, non-grandmothered plans, in both the individual and group markets, have to cap in-network out-of-pocket costs (the upper limit is $8,700 for a single person in 2022).
+Large-group plans have to provide minimum value to avoid the employer mandate penalty.
+And all non-grandfathered, non-grandmothered plans, in both the individual and group markets, have to cap in-network out-of-pocket costs (the upper limit is $9,200 for a single person in 20251).

 States also impose a variety of regulations on health plans that aren’t self-insured.
 (Self-insured plans are regulated by the federal government instead.)
-Each state’s benchmark plan (see definition 2) sets the minimum requirements for individual and small-group plans in that state.
+Each state’s essential health benefits benchmark plan sets the minimum requirements for individual and small-group plans in that state.

 Is private health insurance considered minimum essential coverage?